 When he was 15, the future star was caught throwing rocks at black schoolchildren and yelling the N-word.
 The following year, he beat up two Vietnamese men at the same time—hitting one with a five-foot stick while calling him a "Vietnam fucking shit" and punching the other one in the face so hard that he went blind in one eye.

 Now the 43-year-old actor is claiming he's a changed man and is seeking forgiveness for almost killing a perfect stranger.
-But it's hard to take Wahlberg's request for redemption seriously, considering he's made comments as an adult that are just as nasty as the things he said as a street kid.
+But it's hard to take Wahlberg's request for redemption seriously, considering even as an adult, he's made comments that are just as nasty as the things he said as a street kid.
 The only difference is that he has focused his grown-up hate on gays instead of different races.

 Back in 1992, he appeared on the British talk show The Word.
 The other guest was reggae star Shabba Ranks.
 At one point, the host asks Ranks how he feels about fellow musician Buju Banton, who was getting castigated for his lyrics promoting violence toward gays and lesbians.
 In a career-ending response, Ranks replies that gays should be "crucified."
 Instead of denouncing the comments, Marky later joined him on stage for a song.
 "Shouts out to Shabba Ranks, speaks his mind, speaks his opinion," he blares into the mic.
 "All y'all can't deal with it—step the fuck off!"